 Teresa Gane – Supervision and Operational Coordinator

-Teaching has always been around for me: my mum (a widow from when I was three-years old) was a secondary school French teacher and worked very hard and gave us everything she could.
+Teaching has always been around for me: my mum (a widow from when I was three-years old) was a secondary school French teacher, worked very hard and gave us everything she could.
 I was born and brought up in Zimbabwe until we emigrated to England when I was six, so in the long holidays we would go back to visit family.
 I thought this was totally normal at the time – camping safaris or horse-riding with zebras milling around.
 I always felt Zimbabwe was my home and found it so hard to come back to the UK each time.
 This returning back to Africa is something I have continued to do, having taught in Uganda and Nigeria and plans are always on the table to go back in some capacity.

 I can be contacted via email at teresa@mindfulness-network.org